thejoshcrawford/themoxiegames/README.md

 >More details about the styles and patterns used in this app can be found in my [Angular Style Guide](https://github.com/johnpapa/angularjs-styleguide) and my [Angular Patterns: Clean Code](http://jpapa.me/ngclean) course at [Pluralsight](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.

 ## Publishing
-git push origin `git subtree split --prefix build master`:gh-pages --force
+Remove the build directory from the project’s .gitignore file git push origin `git subtree split --prefix build master`:gh-pages --force

 ## Prerequisites